TsvetelinKostadinv/CakeOld/README.md

 ### Method declaration
 The intricate nature of OOP slightly suggests the idea that everything should be modeled after real life.
 Well I took the idea and \
 raised it to the next level.
-Methods will be treated as variables in most cases while keeping the core functionality of methods.
+Methods will be treated as variables in most cases while keeping the core functionality of methods. \
+Because the paradigm of OOP is dying I thought I should suggest the functional programming rules so the language is modern.
 * access_modifier - See "[Modifiers]" section
 * identifier - See "[Identifiers]" section
 * typeS - See "[Types]" section (A method can return multiple values of different types)